tinybirdco/mockingbird/apps/docs/pages/schemas.md

 ## Preset Schemas

 You can write your own custom schema, or use any of the preset schemas.

+You can find the definitions of all preset Schemas [here](https://github.com/tinybirdco/mockingbird/blob/main/packages/tinybird-generator/src/presetSchemas.ts).

 Contributions for more preset schemas are welcome!